 - Plain dark grey trousers/skirt (of respectable length - see separate PowerPoint below for exemplification).
 School skirts must be grey, pleated or straight, that meet the knee (tube skirts or stretchy fabric skirts are not allowed).

 - Plain white shirt/blouse with a collar and sleeves.

 - Plain dark grey, black or navy socks or tights.

-- Black leather shoes (with black laces) are to be of a sensible style, for school use - no trainers are permitted.
+- Flat black leather shoes (with black laces) are to be of a sensible style, for school use - no trainers or boots are permitted.